stark1tty/awesome-PhD/README.md

 ## Subject-Specific Resources

+### Archaeology
+- [DIGITAL ARCHAEOLOGY TEXTBOOK](https://o-date.github.io/draft/book/welcome.html): This is not a textbook about learning how to code.
+Rather, it is about instilling the habits of thought that will enable success when confronted with digital novelty, the habits of thought that will enable you to determine how to work with digital materials, and the habits of thought that permit you to see where and when digital approaches will make the difference in your research.
+Skills change; techniques evolve; new tools emerge.
+Habits of thought are hard to cultivate but have staying power!
+- [OPEN-ARCHAEO](https://open-archaeo.info/): A list of open source archaeological software and resources.
+- [PCI PEER COMMUNITY](https://archaeo.peercommunityin.org/): PCI Archaeology reviews and recommends unpublished articles, as complete, reliable and citable articles, without the need for their publication in ‘traditional’ journals.
+PCI Archaeology also reviews and recommends preregistrations of studies.
+Evaluation and recommendation by PCI Archaeology are free of charge.

 ### Biology and Ecology
 - [AWESOME BIOLOGICAL IMAGE ANAYSIS](https://github.com/hallvaaw/awesome-biological-image-analysis): Awesome list for image analysis using biological data.
 Useful for those especially using machine learning.
 - [LARGE LIST OF ACADEMIC JOURNAL RSS FEEDS](https://github.com/Stramon1um/academic_journals_rss_feed): List of RSS feed links of the most ranked academic and scientific journals in the category of Plant Science (included in Agricultural and Biological Sciences subject area).
 This list is based on Scimago Journal & Country Rank in 2020.